AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/developing-a-new-schema.md

-References that are particularly helpful are examples from existing applications/formats, information about how (or if) the schema participates in temporal transformations, or other citations.
+References that are particularly helpful are examples from existing applications/formats, information about how (or if) the schema participates in temporal transformations, and other relevant citations.

 ## Implementing and Iterating on a branch